Wintering Greater Spotted Eagles – near Jubail

 At least seventeen Greater Spotted Eagles Clanga clanga were recorded at a wetland site near Jubail on 20 November 2015, the highest single day count for the site.
 Since this time numbers have decreased but there are still at least eight and probably more Greater Spotted Eagles remaining for the winter.

-Birds winter at a number of sites in Saudi Arabia with the Jubail area the best for the species in the Eastern province.
+Birds winter at a number of sites in with the Jubail area the best for the species in the Eastern province.
 In winter birds are almost always near wetland areas with large areas where they can hunt undisturbed.

 They occupy a fragmented range, breeding mainly in Estonia, Poland, Belarus, Moldova, Russia, Ukraine, Kazakhstan, mainland China and Mongolia.
 Passage or wintering birds occur in small numbers over a vast area, including central and eastern Europe, North Africa, East Africa, the Middle East, the Arabian peninsula, the Indian Subcontinent, south Asia and South-East Asia.